-The following examples assumes you have installed and configured PriceMaster and are in the PriceMaster live installation directory (e.g. \$INSTALL\DIR/PriceMaster1)
+The following examples assumes you have installed and configured PriceMaster and are in the PriceMaster live installation directory (for example \$INSTALL DIR/PriceMaster1).

-Starting the PriceMaster
+Starting PriceMaster

-To start the PriceMaster run the PriceMaster control script with the parameter start:
+To start PriceMaster run the PriceMaster control script with the parameter start:

+'''

-\$ etc/pricemaster start
+$ etc/pricemaster start

+'''

-If successful, the script should output details of the transformer and each input and output that has been started, for example:
+If successful, the script should output details of the core Transformer and each input and output that has been started.